promptdesk/promptdesk-py/README.md

 - Models: Create, edit, test and add unlimited LLM models.
 - Logs: View, analyze and export prompt calls.
 - Settings: Configure variables and API keys.

+### PromptDesk Python SDK

+The PrompDesk Python PIP Package is an ultra-lightweight library to call and process prompts remotely or locally.
+- Generate: Call prompts remotely or locally.
+- JSON: Convert prompts to JSON format.
+- Variables: Add variables to prompts.
+- Data validation: Validate prompt data.

 We recommend starting with the [Quickstart](https://promptdesk.ai/docs/quickstart) guide.
 You can also jump straight to the [Build Prompts](https://promptdesk.ai/docs/building-prompts/) or start integrating prompts in python with [Integrate Prompts](https://promptdesk.ai/docs/python-sdk/) guides.